HeXie-Tufts/Kaggle-StateFarmDistractedDriverDetection/README.md

 * c8: hair and makeup
 * c9: talking to passenger

-My attempts for this challenge.
+Even though my ability to test out complex models on large size images are limited by only having a MacBook Air, I am still glad that I took part in this competition and learned a lot, such as the use of Keras library,  convolutional neural networks, the pros and cons of various activation function et al.

+Here are a summary of my progress through this challenge.
+(Unsuccessful ideas and experiments are not documented).

-1. Used CNN, structure followed from ZFTurbo's keras sample script on https://www.kaggle.com/zfturbo/state-farm-distracted-driver-detection/keras-sample/run/202460
+1. Used Convolutional Neural Network (CNN), structure followed from ZFTurbo's keras sample script on https://www.kaggle.com/zfturbo/state-farm-distracted-driver-detection/keras-sample/run/202460

    Trained on 48 * 64 Grayscale images